Guest post by Deirdre M. Folley,

 One note of interest is that the arrangement features a few food items, which had to be real to get the right visual quality.
 Working with real food adds an element of logistics to the careful planning of the painting.
 Can you identify the items and guess about the process?

-The final painting is just a matter of weeks away, and we can't wait to see it settled in Britt & Noah's home.
+The final painting is just a matter of weeks away, and we can't wait to see it settled in Jessica & Tom's home.

 We're happy to answer questions about the process, below!
 Stay tuned for the final product!

 When somebody admiring a painting of mine comes out and says "Wow, it looks just like a photo!" ...I try not to take it too personally.